How should couples pose for pictures (flattering, dreamy, sexy, editorial, …)

 An experienced portrait photographer will position you in the most flattering light and provide clear, actionable directions on achieving the best couple photoshoot poses.

-With that said, you can (and should) work on your couple poses before you arrive in Paris.
+That said, you can (and should) work on your couple poses before arriving in Paris.

 And when you practice, keep in mind the following tips: